doublejosh/Simple_WS2801/README.md

 Original library written by Limor Fried/Ladyada for Adafruit Industries.
 BSD license.

 Stripped down and SPI removed for compact board use by Josh Lind.
-MIT License.

 -------------------------------------